 During project initiation.
 Usually is an analysis of known risks on a high level to ensure feasibility.

-It may include analysis of separate deliverables or the project plan in general.
+It may include an analysis of separate deliverables or the project plan in general.

 During project execution.
 After your project kicks off, there will be changes.
-You need to analyze their impact in regards to risks.
+You need to analyze their impact in regard to risks.

 Moreover, you must also periodically reassess known risks.

 You.
 Some risks impact project management.
 Here you are the key expert.
 However, even so, I would recommend consulting with your peers.